If it hurts call the experts: emergency dentistry for patients in need

 Sebastian’s 30 now.
 His GP told him he needed to book a dental treatment.
-Sebastian just wanted pain killers.
-Going to the dentist was a last resort.
+Sebastian just wanted painkillers.
+Going to the dentist was the last resort.
 He was legitimately scarred for life from his high school dental experience.
 And even though that dentist had been operating out of one of those (ADA approved) display trucks, Sebastian couldn’t stomach the idea of going back to the dentist.

 What is a dental emergency?

 It was a Saturday morning after a night out when Sebastian woke up feeling like his teeth were going to fall out.
 His jaw hurt; his stomach hurt; his head hurt, and as he ran his tongue over his teeth they felt rough and sensitive.